 Irrespective of the selective agents responsible for the observed selection for earlier flowering in the absence of antagonists, our results clearly show that this selection is reversed to selection for later flowering when antagonists are present.
 In our study system, the direction of selection on phenology differed markedly between Gentiana populations with vs. without the butterfly pre-dispersal seed predator.
-This happened because P. alcon consistently preferred early-flowering plants for oviposition within populations, thus increasing the relative fitness of late-flowering plants.
-This means that the predator mediates shifts in selection from favoring early to favoring late flowering.
+This happened because, although there are differences between populations regarding the strength of predator preferences (Appendix S4), P. alcon consistently preferred early-flowering plants for oviposition within populations, thus increasing the relative fitness of late-flowering plants.
+This means that the predator is very likely to mediate shifts in selection from favoring early to favoring late flowering.
 Previous studies with this system have examined butterfly preferences and shown that females of Phengaris sp. prefer to oviposit on buds that are not fully developed (corresponding to stages 1-3 in our classification), thereby increasing time available for brood feeding and development (Thomas & Elmes, 2001; Patricelli et al., 2011).
 Our study instead focused on the response of the predator to the timing of bud development of individuals, and showed that given the butterfly preference for a given developmental stage, plants starting bud development early in the season are more prone to be attacked by the butterfly than plants flowering late.
 This is most likely because the presence of suitable floral developmental stages overlaps more with the oviposition period of P. alcon in early-flowering plants than in late-flowering.
+The observed among-population variation in the strength of predator preference for early-flowering plants (Appendix S4), and the subsequent variation in phenotypic selection strength (Appendix S3) might be due to different degrees of overlap between the presence of the preferred developmental stages for oviposition and the oviposition period or butterflies, or to differences in butterfly abundances among populations.

+We have assessed phenotypic selection using the number of intact fruits as a measure of fitness, but we have to acknowledge that one of the limitations of our study is that fruit (and seed) production are only components of fitness, and that a more integrative measure of fitness would be preferable to evaluate net selection on flowering phenology.
+For example, population growth rate calculated using a demographic approach would be a better surrogate of lifetime fitness (Ehrlén, 2015).
+Unfortunately, we are lacking demographic data to develop this approach, but we believe that assessing phenotypic selection based on fruit production is still very interesting in the case of G. pneumonanthe, given the high impact of seed predators in this fitness component.

-Our findings with G. pneumonanthe also agree with studies in other systems demonstrating predator-mediated selection for late flowering (Pilson, 2000; Kolb et al., 2007; Parachnowitsch & Caruso, 2008), although selection for early flowering mediated by pre-dispersal seed predators has also been reported (Kolb et al., 2007).
-In conclusion, our results with G. pneumonanthe demonstrate that the presence of antagonists in plant populations can shift the direction of selection, and that the distribution of antagonists among plant populations can explain observed patterns of among-population variation in the direction of selection.
+In any case, our findings with G. pneumonanthe agree with studies in other systems demonstrating predator-mediated selection for late flowering (Pilson, 2000; Kolb et al., 2007; Parachnowitsch & Caruso, 2008), although selection for early flowering mediated by pre-dispersal seed predators has also been reported (Kolb et al., 2007).
+In conclusion, our results with G. pneumonanthe demonstrate that the presence of antagonists in plant populations is very likely to shift the direction of selection, and that the distribution of antagonists among plant populations is strongly related to the observed patterns of among-population variation in the direction of selection.
+Providing that this variation is maintained in time, and that there is sufficient genetic variance in flowering phenology, this variation in phenotypic selection could drive evolutionary changes through local adaptation (Thompson, 2005), resulting in genetic differences in flowering phenology among populations.